First-order definability of Darmon points in number fields: A General Method and First-Order Definitions of Darmon Points

 In this section we will offer two, distinct first-order definitions of Darmon points —dependent on the nature of the set $S$– by making use of the method given in Section \ref{methodsection}.
 The first definition handles arbitrary, finite subsets $\Omega_K^\infty\subseteq S\subseteq \Omega_K,$ while the second (which has a simpler definition) is valid if one supposes that $S=\Omega_K^{\infty}$.
-We concurrently give explicit bounds on the quantifier and polynomial complexity of said definitions.
+We will give explicit bounds on the quantifier and polynomial complexity of said definitions in the following section.

 \begin{theorem} Let $K$ be a number field and $S$ be a finite set of places of $K$ containing $\Omega_K^\infty$.
 If $n\in\mathbb{Z}_{\geq 1}$, the set $D_{K,S,n}$ is $\forall \exists \forall$-definable in $K$, uniformly with respect to all possible such $S$.